johnalison/obsidian-notes/Journal/12 September 2024 Thursday.md

 Chat w/Ricardo will do book club for New Yuval Noah Harari: Nexus

-Chat w/Steph about things wrong with our house.
+Chat w/Steph about things wrong with house we are looking into.

 # MPL
 - Everyone on shell